lc-studios-mc/scp-dystopia-2.0-attempt/README.md

 ## What will happen

-We decided to mark this repository as legacy, and move on to the [new repository](https://github.com/lc-studios-mc/scp-dystopia-v1-restoration) for a clearer goal: **Restoration.**
+We decided to mark this repository as legacy, and move on to a [separate repository](https://github.com/lc-studios-mc/scp-dystopia-v1-restoration) for a clearer goal: **Restoration.**

-Note that the new repository will not contain "new features" that this repository had, such as CCTV, Lockdown, etc.
+Note that the separate repository will not contain "new features" that this repository had, such as CCTV, Lockdown, etc.
+<ins>We'd like to add them back once the restoration part is complete.</ins>

+## Lastly

+...

 <hr/>